Recommended by 164 users

 Two important Hadoop components endorse the fact that you can work with Hadoop without having functional knowledge of Java – Pig and Hive.

-Pig is a high-level data flow language and execution framework for parallel computation, while Hive is a data warehouse infrastructure that provides data summarization and ad- hoc querying.
-Pig is widely used by researchers and programmers while Hive is a favourite with data analysts.
+Pig is a high-level data flow language and execution framework for parallel computation, while Hive is a data warehouse infrastructure that provides data summarization and ad-hoc querying.
+Pig is widely used by researchers and programmers while Hive is favorite among data analysts.

-10 lines of Pig = 200 lines of Java.
+10 lines of Pig = approx. 200 lines of Java code.
 Check out this blog for a Pig demo.

 If you choose to work on the processing side of Hadoop, you have Pig and Hive at your disposal, that automatically convert your code in the backend to work with the Java-based MapReduce cluster programming model.

 So, without running MapReduce, you can still control the entire life cycle of your project.
 As long as you master Pig and Hive, along with HDFS and HBase, Java can take a backseat.

 The Big Data and Hadoop training course from Edureka is designed to enhance your knowledge and skills to become a successful Hadoop developer.
 Click here in case you wish to know more.